 Applications for Regulatory Approval

 In the UK, the Medicines and Healthcare Products Regulatory Agency (MHRA) has clarified that the “government will regulate electronic cigarettes and other nicotine containing products (NCPs) as medicines” and that the government “encourages applications for medicines licenses for nicotine-containing products (NCPs) already on the market”.
 It is thought that unlicensed products will be withdrawn at some point in the future.

-As part of the license application process, a supplier must assess the safety and efficacy of the product, including a detailed safety review of all chemical components in the liquid formulation and a comprehensive evaluation of the potential extractables and leachables originating from all parts of the e-cigarette.
+As part of the license application process, a supplier must assess the safety and efficacy of the product, including a detailed safety review of all chemical components in the liquid formulation and a comprehensive evaluation of the potential extractables and leachables originating from all parts of the electronic nicotine delivery system.

-The Food and Drug Administration (FDA), Center for Tobacco Products, is establishing a public docket in conjunction with the first public workshop to gather scientific information about electronic cigarettes (e-cigarettes) in 2015.
+The Food and Drug Administration (FDA), Center for Tobacco Products, is establishing a public docket in conjunction with the first public workshop to gather scientific information about ENDS in 2015.

 Testing and Support with Submissions

 With world-leading extractables and leachables expertise, Smithers Rapra are at the forefront of this new and developing industry.
 We can help you with: